xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

         }
         ```
 7. constructor:
-    1. defination:
+    1. definition:
         1. A block which contains same name as a class name, which does not have any return type,
         2. used for initializing the variables & objects
-        3. will be executed automaticcly when an object of a class is initialized
+        3. will be executed automatically when an object of a class is initialized
     2. rules:
         1. By default, every class has default constructor, which initializes and object, and will be lost when a specific constructor is defined manually.
         2. A class can have any number of constructors, with a difference in type/number of parameters is called constructor overloading